phongtv-ce/phongtv-ce/README.md

-_**If you don't design your own life plan, chances are you'll fall into someone else's plan.
-And guess what they have planned for you?
-Not much.**_
+_**If you genuinely want something, don't wait for it -- teach yourself to be impatient.**_

-Jim Rohn
+Gurbaksh Chahal